YiGeeker/Five-in-a-Row_MFC/README.md

 cmake --build build --config Release --target install
 ```

 You will get Five-in-a-Row.exe in the bin\Release directory.
-The pre-built binaries can be download here: [execute files](https://github.com/YiGeeker/Five-in-a-Row_MFC/releases)
+The pre-built binaries can be download here: [executable files](https://github.com/YiGeeker/Five-in-a-Row_MFC/releases)

 ## License ##